-A deferred tax asset of US\$373,000 (2011: US\$347,000) in respect of US state credit carryforwards was not recognised due to uncertainties regarding the timing of the utilisation of these state credit carryforwards in the related tax jurisdiction in future periods.
+A deferred tax asset of US\$381,000 (2012: US\$373,000) in respect of US state credit carryforwards was not recognised due to uncertainties regarding the timing of the utilisation of these state credit carryforwards in the related tax jurisdiction in future periods.

-Deferred tax assets of US\$52,000 and US\$90,000 were not recognised in respect of net operating losses in Brazil and Sweden respectively.
-The entity in Brazil was incorporated in 2012 and the entities in Sweden were acquired as part of the Fiomi Diagnostics acquisition.
-The deferred tax assets have not been recognized for Brazil and Sweden due to uncertainty regarding the full utilization of these losses in the related tax jurisdiction in future periods.
-Only when it is probable that future profits will be available to utilize the forward losses or temporary differences is a deferred tax asset recognized.
+Deferred tax assets of US\$261,000, US\$325,000 and US\$73,000 were not recognised in respect of net operating losses in Brazil, Sweden and UK respectively.
+The entity in Brazil was incorporated in 2012 and the entities in Sweden were acquired as part of the Fiomi Diagnostics acquisition in 2012.
+The UK entity was incorporated in 2013 and carries on the blood bank manufacturing business acquired in 2013.
+The deferred tax assets have not been recognised for Brazil, Sweden and UK due to uncertainty regarding the full utilization of these losses in the related tax jurisdiction in future periods.
+Only when it is probable that future profits will be available to utilize the forward losses or temporary differences is a deferred tax asset recognised.